MassimilianoBiancucci/OOP-project/README.md

         - #### **1- Response body parameters**
             In this section are explained all the parameters that return from the call of the above mentioned routes:
+            - `status`: Message that explain the actual status of the request, normaly the value should be 'success'.
+            - `tweets_count`: The number of tweets retrived before the filtering process, the maximum should be 100, but the retrived number depend to the twitter api.
             - `tweets`: the tweets field it's an array of json obects, each java object contain all the information of one tweetthat are: id, text, created_at and public metrics.
             - `id`: This field is contained inside each object inside the <b>tweets</b> array, it's an <b>int</b> field and indicates the id of the corresponding tweet.
             - `text`: This field is contained inside each object inside the <b>tweets</b> array, it's a <b>String</b> field and indicates the message of the corresponding tweet.